alleyinteractive/mantle-docs/docs/testing/continuous-integration.md

 downloaded during testing (the `CACHEDIR` variable).
 The configurations included in this guide will use the recommended caching for testing.

-The Mantle version of the `install-wp-tests.sh` script will also cache the WordPress installation and latest WordPress version as well.
+The Mantle version of the `install-wp-tests.sh` script will also cache the WordPress installation and latest WordPress version for 24 hours.

 ## Setting Up Continuous Integration